 Kunming Yunnan, China Travel Guide

-A visit to Kunming shows a side of China that often surprises first-time travelers.
+A visit to Kunming shows a side of The people's the nation of china that often surprises first-time travelers.
 Its mild climate and natural beauty contrast with industrial images.

 Gaining appreciation for distinct languages, customs, music, and art from Yunnan's rich ethnic diversity.